 The purpose of the Data Protection Binding Corporate Rules Policy ("Policy") is to safeguard personal data transferred between Fluor entities.
-The Policy requires approval from the Supervisory Authorities in the European countries from which the personal data is transferred.
-One of the requirements of the Supervisory Authorities is that Fluor audits compliance with the Policy and satisfies certain conditions in so doing and this document describes how Fluor deals with such requirements.
+One of the requirements of the ICO is that Fluor audits compliance with the Policy and satisfies certain conditions in so doing and this document describes how Fluor deals with such requirements.